Prajwal5180/Defender-for-Cloud/modules/module0-preparing-the-environment.md

    ![Environment settings](../images/defender1.1.png)

-### Task 3: Configure the data collection settings in Microsoft Defender for Cloud (Read-Only)
+### Task 3: Configure the data collection settings in Microsoft Defender for Cloud (Read Only)

 1. Go back to the **Environment settings** in the sidebar and drill down into your **Subscription (1)**.